Adult Care Worker

-Senior Healthcare Support Workers are the main source of assistance for registered healthcare practitioners to allow the delivery of excellent healthcare services to all types of people, from babies, infants and children too young people and adults.
-Senior Healthcare Support Workers are required to be steeped in healthcare delivery practices and tasks under the close supervision of a registered healthcare professional.
+A Senior Healthcare Support Worker is the main source of assistance for registered healthcare practitioners to allow the delivery of excellent healthcare services to all types of people, from babies, infants and children too young people and adults.
+A Senior Healthcare Support Worker is required to be steeped in healthcare delivery practices and tasks under the close supervision of a registered healthcare professional.
 Your duties will depend on the care brief you are assigned.

 Hospitality Team Member

 A hospitality team member can work in a range of establishments, for example bars, restaurants, cafes, conference centres, banqueting venues, hotels or contract caterers.
 The role is very varied and although a hospitality team member tends to specialise in an area, they have to be adaptable and ready to support team members across the business, for example during busy periods.